You are what you “eat” is a saying that is quite popular and very true. This article discusses 3 Thrilling Nutrition Choices

 Overall Health

-Healthy foods contain nutrients that support your day to day living, repair and protect cells from environmental damages.
+Healthy foods contain nutrients that support your day-to-day living, repair and protect cells from environmental damages.
 At the same time, protein helps to rebuild damaged or injured tissue as well as promoting a healthy immune system.
 The function of fat and carbohydrates is to fuel the body (they are the sources of body energy).
-Minerals and vitamins support all body’s processes.
+The optimal functioning of every bodily process is sustained by a sufficient intake of vitamins and minerals.

 Weight Control

-Apart from quality, quantity does also matter when it comes to good eating habits.
-For example, if you consume the same number of calories you burn, will help you retain your normal weight over time.
+Apart from quality, quantity does also matter for good eating habits.
+For example, if you consume the same number of calories you burn, it will help you retain your normal weight over time.

 This means that if you consume more calories than you burn, it will result in weight gain because the body will convert extra calories into fat tissue.